 Epidermolysis bullosa simplex

 Epidermolysis bullosa (EB) simplex is a rare inherited disorder in which the skin is fragile and blisters at sites of rubbing.
 It is mild in the usual form; blisters tend to be confined to the palms and soles, and are most troublesome during warm weather.
 In other types the blistering may be more generalised and occasionally blisters arise in the mouth.
-The most severe form is called EB simplex Dowling-Meara and those affected have more widespread blistering which does not vary according to the time of year.
+The most severe form is called generalised severe EB simplex (Dowling-Meara) and those affected have more widespread blistering which occurs throughout the year.

-EB simplex is different from other types of EB which include junctional, dystrophic and Kindler forms; if you have EB simplex then you will not go on to develop these other types of EB.
-EB simplex is not an infection, it is not contagious and it is not due to an allergy.
+EB simplex is different from other types of EB which include junctional, dystrophic and Kindler forms; if you have EB simplex then you will not go on to develop these other types.
+EB simplex is not an infection, it is not contagious, and it is not due to an allergy.